Electronic Engineering Data Delivery

 Electronic Engineering Data (EED) is typically produced during the design phase of a civil project and usually consists of various types of electronic design information that can be displayed graphically in a computer aided design file (CAD).
 Examples of EED include but are not limited to: 3D terrain models, coordinate geometry files and MicroStation CAD files.

-Typically in the past the contractors were not provided with EED at advertising, in order to use the newer technologies the contractors would have to generate (reverse engineer) the required EED from the paper copies of the final design contract PDF plans.
+In the past, contractors were not provided with EED at advertising; in order to use the newer technologies, the contractors would have to generate (reverse engineer) the required EED from the paper copies of the final design contract PDF plans.
 This process could be timely, costly and prone to error.
 State DOTs have begun requiring that accurate and reliable EEDs be developed in the beginning stages of a project and be delivered at final design.
-Nationally the civil industry is quickly recognizing business improvements and lower costs by changing field operations to incorporate the use of these techniques.
+Nationally, the civil industry is quickly recognizing business improvements and lower costs by changing field operations to incorporate the use of these techniques.

 • To be able to see the whole model as one (communicates design intent)